 Widespread support for the serial purveyor of misinformation

 Umrao’s influence on social media is not limited to circulating fake news but branches out to fuelling communal hate, religious divide and sexism.
-Despite him blatantly calling for butchering each and every Muslim to pieces, calling for their public lynching, targeting Sikhs, praising and defending Hitler and Gandhi’s assassin Nathuran Godse, justifying sexual assault and abusing female celebrities, Umrao enjoys substantial popularity in the right-wing ecosystem and continues to circulate misinformation and tasteless content on social media with a certain sense of impunity.
-Any claim made by Umrao needs to be taken with certain suspicion and cross-checked before believing it.
+Despite him blatantly calling for butchering each and every Muslim to pieces, and their public lynching, targeting Sikhs, praising and defending Hitler and Gandhi’s assassin Nathuran Godse, justifying sexual assault and abusing female celebrities, Umrao enjoys substantial popularity in the right-wing ecosystem and continues to circulate misinformation and tasteless content on social media with a certain sense of impunity.
+Any claim made by Umrao needs to be taken with a pinch of salt and verified beyond doubt.